 The true zero

 The true zero is only found in the ratio data scale.
 It means there is a total absence of the variable of interest or the one you want to measure.
-For example, the years of work experience a person has is a ratio variable, as a person can have zero years of work experience.4
+For example, the years of work experience a person has been a ratio variable, as a person can have zero years of work experience.

 A true zero in a scale means that you can calculate the ratios of the values.
 So, for instance, you can say that a person with six years of work experience has thrice as many years as one with two years of work experience.